 II.
-RESPONSIBILITIES of a GUARDIAN and CONSERVATOR
+RESPONSIBILITIES of a CONSERVATOR

-Your responsibilities as a guardian/conservator begin on the date of your appointment, whether it is a temporary or permanent appointment.
-As a guardian, your responsibilities include that of coordinating services for your ward, including medical services, and ensuring your ward's benefits are being received.
-As conservator, your responsibilities involve managing the assets of the ward/protected person as a prudent person would.
-In other words, the conservator must ensure that the money and assets of the ward are used only for the benefit of the ward.
-The conservator must ensure that the assets of the ward are invested properly and appropriately to maintain the ward's current living circumstances.
+Your responsibilities as a conservator begin on the date of your appointment, whether it is a temporary or permanent appointment.
+The conservator has the responsibility to manage the assets of the protected person as a prudent person would.
+In other words, the conservator must ensure that the money and assets of the protected person are used only for the benefit of the protected person.
+The conservator must ensure that the assets of the protected person are invested properly and appropriately to maintain the protected person's current living circumstances.

-A. GUARDIANSHIP RESPONSIBILITIES

-1. FIRST PRIORITY: REVIEW the entire Guardianship Training Module on the Arizona State Court website, the training module explains in greater detail each responsibility outlined below.

-2. COORDINATE SERVICES to ensure ward's health, education and welfare

-- a.
-Medical care: you must ensure the ward's medical needs are met This includes - i.
-Coordinating medical and dental appointments - ii.
-Coordinating prescriptions - b.
-Education: you must ensure the ward finishes school (if possible), and - i.
-Coordinate additional training, if necessary

-3. ENSURE BENEFITS ARE RECEIVED

-- a.
-Research the ward's eligibility for benefits, if necessary.

-- b.
-Check to ensure all benefits This includes

-- Medicare

-- AHCCCS

-- ALTCS

-- Veteran's benefits

-- Department of Developmental Disabilities

-- Supplemental health insurance

-- Medicare Part D

-4. GUARDIAN of a MINOR SHALL:

-- a.
-Become or remain personally acquainted with the ward and maintain sufficient contact with the ward to know of the ward's capacities, limitations, needs, opportunities and physical and mental health. - b.
-Take reasonable care of the ward's personal effects and commence protective proceedings if necessary to protect other property of the ward. - c.
-Apply any available monies of the ward to the ward's current needs for support, care and education. - d.
-Conserve any excess monies for the ward's future needs, but if a conservator has been appointed for the estate of the ward, the guardian, at least quarterly, shall pay to the conservator money of the ward to be conserved for the ward's future needs. - e.
-Report the condition of the ward and of the ward's estate which has been subject to his possession or control, as ordered by the court on petition of any person interested in the ward's welfare or as required by court rule.

-B. CONSERVATORSHIP RESPONSIBILITIES

-Note that the below listed conservator responsibilities are further explained in subsequent pages of this Part 4 instruction packet.

-1. FIRST PRIORITY: REVIEW the entire Conservatorship Training Module on the Arizona State Court website, the training module explains in greater detail, each responsibility outlined below.

-- $\checkmark$ Post the surety bond. - ✓ Obtain certified copies of your letters of Appointment from the Probate Court Clerk. - ✓ Record the Letters of Appointment at one (or more) County Recorders' office. - ✓ File a "Notice of Filing" with the court to show the court you recorded the Letters of Appointment.

-2. MARSHAL AND PROTECT ASSETS OF THE ESTATE.
-The court wants you take control of the Ward's assets, on behalf of and for the benefit of the conservatorship estate.
-There are a number of ways to marshal and protect assets of the estate:

-- a.
-Meet with the Ward's financial institution(s) to share information about your Conservatorship. - b.
-Fiduciary powers: A conservator is to act as a fiduciary and shall observe the standard of care applicable to trustees as described by Arizona Revised Statute §§ 14-10804 and 14-10806. - 3.
-INVENTORY the Protected Person's assets. - 4.
-CREATE a nine (9) month ESTATE BUDGET for the 1st year reporting period. - 5.
-FILE at the Court the Inventory and Budget with Form PBC95f in this packet.
+- A. FIRST PRIORITY: REVIEW the entire Conservatorship Training Module on the Arizona State Court website.
+The Training Module explains in greater detail, each responsibility outlined below. - 1.
+Post the surety bond. - 2.
+Obtain certified copies of your letters of Appointment from the Probate Court Clerk. - 3.
+Record the Letters of Appointment at one (or more) County Recorders' office. - 4.
+File a "Notice of Filing" with the court to show the court you recorded the Letters of Appointment. - B. MARSHAL AND PROTECT ASSETS OF THE ESTATE.
+The court wants you take control of the Protected Person's assets, on behalf of and for the benefit of the conservatorship estate.
+There are a number of ways to marshal and protect assets of the estate: - 1.
+Meet with the Protected Person's financial institution(s) to share information about your Conservatorship. - C. INVENTORY the Protected Person's assets. - D. CREATE a nine (9) month ESTATE BUDGET for the 1st year reporting period. - E. FILE at the Court the Inventory and Budget with Form PBC95f in this packet. - F. RECORDKEEPING: - 1.
+ORGANIZE the Protected Person's records. - 2.
+MAINTAIN Protected Person's records. - G. NOTIFY COURT, Service Providers and the U.S. Postal Service of the change of Protected Person's address to your address. - III.

-6. RECORDKEEPING:

-- a.
-ORGANIZE the Protected Person's records. - b.
-MAINTAIN Protected Person's records.

-7. NOTIFY COURT, Service Providers and the U.S. Postal Service of the change of Ward's address to your address.

-III.
 SUMMARY

-Your roles and responsibilities as the guardian and conservator involve important legal and fiduciary obligations.
-To fulfill these obligations, regularly review the Guardianship, Conservator and Fiduciary training guides.
+Your roles and responsibilities as the Conservator involve important legal obligations.
+To fulfill these obligations, regularly review the Conservator and Fiduciary training guides found on the Arizona State Court's website.

-PROCEDURES:

-WHAT TO DO (within 90 days) AFTER THE COURT HEARING FOR GUARDIANSHIP and CONSERVATORSHIP of an Adult or Minor
+PROCEDURES: WHAT TO DO (within 90 days) AFTER THE COURT HEARING Regarding CONSERVATORSHIP of an adult or minor

 After the court hearing, there are numerous tasks to accomplish.
-Some tasks must be executed before you are officially considered guardian/conservator of the protected person's estate.
-Other duties must be accomplished within 30 days of being appointed.
-Many of the tasks must be finished and submitted to the court 90 calendar days after the Letters of Guardianship/Conservatorship are issued.
+Some tasks must be executed before you are officially considered Conservator of the protected person's estate.
+Other duties must be accomplished within 30 days of being appointed Conservator.
+Many of the tasks must be finished and submitted to the court 90 calendar days after the Letters of Conservatorship are issued.
 Be sure to review the training program at the above website to see the account reporting periods and due dates for filing documents in these packets.